Open Bible Data Home About News OET Key

 Parallel PSA 73:16

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Psa 73:16 ©

-OET (OET-RV) ◙
+OET (OET-RV)

-⇔ …
+⇔

-OET-LVUntil I_went into the_sanctuari(es) of_god I_considered about_end_their.
+OET-LVUntil I_went into the_sanctuari(es)_of god I_considered about_end_of_their.

-UHBוָֽ֭אֲחַשְּׁבָה לָדַ֣עַת זֹ֑את עָמָ֖ל ה֣וּא בְעֵינָֽי׃
+UHBוָֽ֭אֲחַשְּׁבָה לָדַ֣עַת זֹ֑את עָמָ֖ל ה֣וּא[fn] בְעֵינָֽי׃

-(vāʼₐaḩshshəⱱāh lādaˊat zoʼt ˊāmāl hūʼ əˊēynāy.)
+(vāʼₐḩashshəⱱāh lādaˊat zoʼt ˊāmāl hūʼ əˊēynāy.)

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-BSB When I tried to understand all this,
+BSBWhen I tried to understand all this,

 ⇔ it was troublesome in my sight